Sebastiannilsen/meals/README.md

     - Specifications:
         - The user can filter meals based on gluten-free, lactose-free, vegan, and vegetarian preferences.

+- **User Story 3: Search for meals**
+- As a user, I want to search for meals.
+    - Specifications:
+        - The user can search for all meals by title.
+        - The user can click on a search result to view details about the meal.
+        - The user can favorite a meal and view it in a separate screen.

 ## File and Folder Structure

 - **lib/**